- sub·in·flam·ma·tion, noun

 Obesity in some situations appears to be associated with chronic inflammation, which we think can be a driver of cancer.How to Fix the Incentives in Cancer Research (Ep.
 449) | Stephen J. Dubner | January 28, 2021 | Freakonomics

 When stress is reduced, inflammation is reduced, and the immune system is better equipped to fight off infection and illness.The best humidifier: Fight dry air (and a dry nose) all winter long | PopSci Commerce Team | January 15, 2021 | Popular-Science

 In experiments on pairs of mice, one mouse received an injection that caused arthritis-like inflammation in one hind paw while the other mouse was unharmed.Mice may ‘catch’ each other’s pain — and pain relief | Carolyn Wilke | January 12, 2021 | Science News

 You get vaccinated in the arm, you shouldn't have inflammation in the joint.

 The truth is that any exercise releases cortisol and results in a certain level of inflammation—and this is a good thing!

-A localized protective reaction of tissue to irritation, injury, or infection, characterized by pain, redness, swelling, and sometimes loss of function.
+the reaction of living tissue to injury or infection, characterized by heat, redness, swelling, and pain